skip navigation

 Where are the games and how do we get there?

-Most of the regional tournaments are held within reasonable driving distance – Hudson Valley, suburban New Jersey, Queens, and Long Island are frequent venues.
-We rely on team parents to make sure every athlete has a ride or train ticket.
-For tournaments requiring air travel, families will need to book flights.
+Most of the regional tournaments are held within 2 hour driving distance – Hudson Valley, suburban New Jersey, Queens, and Long Island are frequent venues.

-Costs for hotels and air travel are NOT included in season fees.
+***Transportation, hotel rooms, and air travel are NOT included in season fees.

 For more general tryout information, see Tryout Guidelines.